What is Full Cycle Recruiting?

 Although the process steps of specialized recruiting are identical to full cycle recruiting, a specialized recruiting process looks very different to the person getting hired.
 In a specialized recruiting model each part of the process is handled by a different person, team, or agent of the company.

 Typically, if there is a person or team dedicated to people ops, they would need specific hires to be made.
-This takes care of the preparing phase.
+This takes care of the preparation phase.
 The requirements are then handed over to a recruitment team or agency that in itself may break their tasks down to a specialist in sourcing, a specialist in screening, and someone who ultimately selects the top candidates.
 Candidates can be sourced via advertised openings or passive recruiting.

-In a specialized recruitment process, hiring would be a task unto itself which may lie between the HR, legal and finance departments.
+In a specialized recruitment process, hiring would be a task unto itself which may lie between the HR, legal, and finance departments.

 Finally, the new hire is onboarded by a person or team whose sole responsibility is to introduce, set up, and train new hires.